Otienoeugine/the-little-taco-shop/README.md

 ## 📖 Project Description

-This is a single-page, responsive website created as part of the **IYF Weekend Academy**.
-It presents a fictional taco shop with vibrant visuals, interactive sections, and mobile-friendly design.
+This is a single-page, responsive website created and  presents a fictional taco shop with vibrant visuals, interactive sections, and mobile-friendly design.
 Visitors can explore the menu, meet the chef, read testimonials, and submit their contact info.

 ## 🧰 Technologies Used